Date of Degree

 Cross-entropy method, Network Reliability Design, Ranking and Selection, Selection of k-best, Simulation Optimization

 Copyright 2011 Andrew Kiekhaefer

 Kiekhaefer, Andrew Paul.
-"Simulation ranking and selection procedures and applications in network reliability design." doctoral dissertation, University of Iowa, 2011.
+"Simulation ranking and selection procedures and applications in network reliability design."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.